Masquerade gala benefits Back to School clothing drive

 This year’s New Clothes, New Beginnings clothing distribution is July 22-26 at Grand Canyon University Arena, 3300 W. Camelback Road in Phoenix, with support from more than 2,500 volunteers.

-For more information about Back to School Clothing Drive, visit www.backtoschoolclothingdrive.com, email Executive Director Karl Gentles at karl@btscd.com or call (602) 256-9408.
+For more information about Back to School Clothing Drive, visit backtoschoolclothingdrive.com, email Executive Director Karl Gentles at karl@btscd.com or call 602-256-9408.

 The Scottsdale Independent publishes a free daily newsletter.
 A print edition is mailed to 75,000 homes and businesses each month.
 If you value our journalistic mission, please consider showing us your support.